mamoore1440/personal-site/src/content/model/HMT-Book.md

         - The Spirit creates Demand
       - Internal Utility
     - Equations
-      - H(T) will give the state of Matter at Time T.
+      - H(T) will give the state of Humans at Time T.
-      - Δ(H(T)) will return the next succession of the Matter matrix.
+      - Δ(H(T)) will return the next succession of the Humans matrix.
       - H(T) = Δ(H(T-1)).

   Because we have briefly touched upon both Supply and Demand I will start using "S&D" instead of saying "Supply & Demand"